ruo2012/zOpenInAltovaXmlSpy/README.md

 All Trademark, intellectual property rights, and other rights belonging to [Altova](https://www.altova.com) as described in [here](https://www.altova.com/legal.html) and [here](https://www.altova.com/eula.html) apply.

 All Altova logos and Altova links belong to [Altova](https://www.altova.com) and their use here and any associated goodwill inures to [Altova](https://www.altova.com) as described [here](https://www.altova.com/link-to-altova.html).

+In no event shall [Altova GMBH](https://www.altova.com) be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the software or the use or dealings in the software.

 ## Credits